 I am a fraud.
 Not only am I a fraud, I am also empty inside.
 I’m so goddamn hollow I don’t even have any posters up on the barren walls of my insides.
 I don’t have a brain, heart, bravery or courage.
-I am well and truly a big black hole.
+I am well and truly a black hole, an abyss.

-To give you another example of my condition, I’m like one of those scary aliens that have come to Earth on their UFOs and have blended into humanity seamlessly.
-They look just like all these other happy people living happy fulfilling lives.
+To give you another example of my condition, you know those sci-fi aliens that have come to Earth on their UFOs and have blended into humanity seamlessly?
+They look just like all these other people living happy fulfilling lives.
 If you didn’t have any special powers to spot these aliens, you’d never be able to catch them out.
 Well, I am one of those aliens.

 From the first memory I have to when I turned fourteen, I was constantly falling over.
 My body was covered in bruises and everyone was laughing at me.
 Even though I had nothing else inside me, my tear ducts and temper never let me down.
 Every time I fall, they’re there to keep me company.

 I’ve been thinking about this a lot over the past fourteen years and have decided I simply cannot go on like this.
 If this continues, surely before I hit my twenties, I would have had a final fatal fall to my death.
 If I don’t want to die young, I need to find another way to save my life.

 What can I do about this?
 After careful consideration, I decide to copy those shameless Japanese neighbours of mine and become a thief.

 This world is so big and crowded, I figured.
 Everyone else has so much ready-made stuff.
 If I take a little from here and nip a little from there to fill up my empty hole, after a while, wouldn’t I become a full person?